WDCH-FM: WHFS

-In 1983 the owners of WHFS, then licensed to Bethesda at 102.3 FM, sold that station for $2 million and used the money to purchase WLOM along with its sister station WNAV 1430 AM.
+In 1983 the owners of WHFS, then licensed to Bethesda at 102.3 FM, sold that station for $2 million and used the money to purchase WLOM and WNAV.
 The WHFS progressive rock format and call letters were then moved to 99.1 FM, licensed to operate with 50,000 watts with much higher power than the 102.3 facility, which broadcasts with only 3,000 watts.
 Thus WHFS on 99.1 could then be heard in Baltimore, Washington, and much of the Eastern Shore of Maryland.

-In the 1990s, WHFS has hosted an event called the HFStival, an annual day-long outdoor concert.
-The concert, often held at Washington's RFK Stadium, feature a variety local and national acts.
+In the 1990s, WHFS hosted an event called the HFStival, an annual day-long outdoor concert.
+The concert, often held at Washington's RFK Stadium, featured a variety local and national acts.
 The 2004 lineup included The Cure, Jay-Z, Modest Mouse, the Yeah Yeah Yeahs, and Cypress Hill.
 Robert Benjamin, Bob Waugh and Bill Glasser took the HFStival from a small yearly concert in Fairfax, Virginia, to a large festival in Washington, D.C. that was headlined by major acts and was surrounded by culturally significant booths, games, food, and rides, as well as an outdoor second stage.
 Amongst others, Billy Zero was instrumental in growing the HFStival Locals Only Stage where bands like Good Charlotte and Jimmie's Chicken Shack got their big break.

 Also in the 1990s, Liberty Broadcasting published a quarterly magazine titled "WHFS Press" that was mailed to listeners and available in local music outlets.

-Under Infinity Broadcasting ownership, the station became an alternative rock station in the mid 1990s.
+Under Infinity Broadcasting ownership, the station became an alternative rock station in the mid-1990s.
 The station played much of the alternative hits that were touted by the mainstream press and MTV aimed at music fans in their 20s and 30s.

 During this period, WHFS featured a specialty show called "Now Hear This", hosted by Dave Marsh, which highlighted indie and local music.
 In 1999, WHFS released a New Music New Video Compilation Volume 1 on VHS that was distributed free at Washington area Tower Records outlets.
 It featured tracks by Cyclefly, Fuel, Fastball, Elliott Smith, Kid Rock, Eve 6, 3 Colours Red, Puya, and Joydrop.